jcupitt/SurfaceAtlasConstruction/NOTES.md

 ## Iterate

-msm registration using curvature, iter=0, then resample
+msm registration using curvature, iter=0, then resample.
+This fetches the set of scans to process from the weights files.

 ```
 ./adaptive_dataConte_toConte_iter0_msm_resample_condor.sh